kevin-leptons/libfx/doc/usage/fx_inf/index.rst

 programmers to decide that.
 If you are a C programmer then you know what is that when you deal with error handling model, allocate and release resources.
-There are many ways to do with pros/cons but you do not know what should you choice. t is wasted time, stress and painful.
+There are many ways to do with pros/cons but you do not know what should you choice. it is wasted time, stress and painful.

 This package provides solution to deal with freedom in C language.
 Package contains both specifications and APIs to do that and used as infrastructure